 You too might feel that it’s easy to get a bit inured to the non-stop musical flair on the stage that can charm even the most country music adverse in the crowd.
 When triple threat Leenya Rideout picks up her fiddle to join in the Act II song Sangria, we get another rush of admiring the explosion of musical talent on the stage.
 Rideout was already ably doing quick changes to be two different characters—-a hustling country music promoter and the meth addict mother whose story gives Music City a patina of gravitas beyond the boy-meets-girl formula of its core.

 Music City is powered by crooners and then some.
-The then some jumps out from the gitgo for Bedlam devotees who saw the recent Medea Re-Versed or followers of beatbox culture when vocal magician Mark Martin astounds us on the stage.
-He had stepped up from one of the music hall tables where we all sit to do an open mic near the show’s opening.
+At a preview performance, the then some jumped out from the gitgo for Bedlam devotees who saw the recent Medea Re-Versed or followers of beatbox culture.
+That show's beatboxer, the vocal magician Mark Martin, stepped up from one of the tables to astound us on the stage.
+Lucky us--Martin was one of the volunteers for the open mic that day, a gig that ANY audience member can apply for ahead of time.

 Bedlam Creates a Music Hall With Every Detail Considered